Workplace: Institute of Entomology

 - Concessionary banking services at the contractual bank

-History wherever you turn and excellent beer.
-That is Ceske Budejovice (2 hours away from Prague).
-A city with over 750 years of tradition, the breathtaking countryside around, and a growing international expert community at the Biology Centre CAS and the University of South Bohemia.
-The students will receive a salary which comfortably covers living expenses in the Czech Republic.
+České Budějovice (2 hours away from Prague) is a city with over 750 years of tradition.
+It has history wherever you turn, excellent beer, breathtaking countryside around, and a growing international expert community at the Biology Centre CAS (BC CAS) and the University of South Bohemia (USB).
 Check out our Guide for Expats (https://www.bc.cas.cz/en/employees/) to read about life in the city and the Czech Republic.

 The Biology Centre of the Czech Academy of Sciences holds the HR Excellence in Research Award.
 Our selection process is transparent, open, non-discriminating, and fair.
 For more information about the researchers‘ recruitment policy at our institution, see OTM-R (https://www.bc.cas.cz/en/employees/candidates/otm-r/).

-To apply please send one document comprising a CV, contact details for two references, and a motivation letter via the REPLY button at the bottom of this page: https://jobs.bc.cas.cz/en/detail/108
+To apply, please send a CV, contact details for three references, and a cover letter stating qualifications, previous work and motivation via the REPLY button at the bottom of our official site: https://jobs.bc.cas.cz/en/detail/127.